CSPM Best practices (and mistakes to avoid)

 • Failing to Develop Widespread Cloud Security Appreciation

 Another mistake is making the focus narrow in scope.
 Organisations can tend to silo cloud security operations with a small number of IT security people.
 There is a need for all teams involved in cloud processes to be very security conscious.
+The solution is to ensure that all teams involved in cloud processes/app development, etc. are fully acquainted with cloud security requirements.

 • Failing to recognise security risks

-Small organisations may think they don’t need to consider cloud security.That they are not going to be affected by the kinds of risks which large organisations are usually exposed to.
+Small organisations may think they don’t need to consider cloud security.
+They are not going to be affected by the kinds of risks that large organisations are usually exposed to.
 However, for many small organisations, they only think about it after they have experienced an attack or breach.
+Cybersecurity should be a top priority regardless of the size – and a robust CSPM strategy needs to be in place and followed by all teams.

 With more and more organisations switching to work from home practices, cloud security protocols must be a key part of the cybersecurity function.
-CSPM automates the identification and remediation of risks across cloud infrastructures and if best practices are followed, regardless of the size of the entity, more can be done to stop potential attacks and keep organisations safe.
+CSPM automates the identification and remediation of risks across cloud infrastructures, and if best practices are followed, regardless of the size of the entity, more can be done to stop potential attacks and keep organisations safe.

-Call, 01252 917000 , email enquiries@bluefort.com or get in touch with us via our contact form.
+Call, 01252 917000, email enquiries@bluefort.com or get in touch with us via our contact form.